sfindeisen/fs-gal/README.md

 ```

 # Navigation
 Visitors can click on objects with the fs-gal class to open the full screen gallery.
 Users can click on the previous and next icon or use the left and right arrow keys to navigate between images.
+Swiping left and right is also supported.
 The close button on top of the page or the ESC key is used to close the gallery.